 - Creating an education trust fund for students from a disadvantaged community

 Ultimately, your marketing objectives will be defined by your specific goals for the year.
-While there’s a lot to choose from in terms of objectives and the strategies you adopt to achieve them, it’s worth remembering that marketing objectives are only effective when they are clear, measurable, and attainable.
+While there’s a lot to choose from in terms of objectives and the strategies you adopt to achieve them, it’s worth remembering that marketing plans are only effective when they are clear, measurable, and attainable.

 Dennis